Quantum Reservoir Computing for Realized Volatility Forecasting: Empirical Analysis

 \subsection{Training and Benchmarking}

 We employ our quantum reservoir models \texttt{QR1} and \texttt{QR2} to predict realized volatility.
 To assess their performance, we conduct a comprehensive benchmarking study against established classical models.
 In particular, we compare quantum reservoir computing models \texttt{QR1} and \texttt{QR2} with the classical linear models \texttt{AR1} (which is \texttt{AR} with memory of one previous step), \texttt{AR3} (which is \texttt{AR} with memory of three previous steps), \texttt{ARMAX}, \texttt{HAR}, \texttt{HARX} as well as the non-linear machine learning based methods \texttt{LSTM}, \texttt{LSTMX}, \texttt{RC} and \texttt{RCX}, see the relevant parts of section \ref{sec: technical_background} for a short introduction to these models.
-For all models, including classical models and quantum reservoir computing, we employ a rolling-window approach to estimate and train the models, optimize their parameters, and perform one-step-ahead out-of-sample predictions.
-The initial training window covers the period from February 1950 to June 1997 (approximately 571 months).
+For all models, including classical models and quantum reservoir computing, we employ a rolling-window approach to estimate and train the models, optimize their parameters, and perform one-step-ahead and five-steps-ahead out-of-sample predictions.
+Rolling re-estimation at each monthly step is consistent with standard out-of-sample evaluation practices in the volatility forecasting literature, ensuring alignment with recent information and accommodating structural change \citep{Feng2024,PattonSheppard2015,bucci2020realized,PesaranTimmermann2007}.
+This design promotes comparability across models by isolating learning effects from differences in estimation windows and is particularly important for monthly realized volatility, which reflects aggregated market activity and is influenced by slowly evolving macroeconomic regimes.
+Without regular updating, parameter estimates may become obsolete in the presence of structural breaks.
+Our approach, therefore, maintains regime adaptiveness while avoiding excessive sensitivity to high-frequency noise.
+While our study uses monthly updates to maximize predictive accuracy for benchmarking, a lower re-estimation frequency could be adopted in industrial settings to enhance stability and ease of debugging.

+The initial training window spans February 1950 to June 1997 (approximately 571 months).
 After training and optimizing these models on the initial window, we generate a forecast for the next out-of-sample month (August 1997).
 Subsequently, the rolling window advances by one month, using data from March 1950 to August 1997 to predict September 1997.
 This process continues iteratively, rolling through all 245 out-of-sample observations, spanning from August 1997 to December 2017.
 During this process, all models are re-estimated at each step to ensure optimal performance for the new rolling window.